NonVideri/NonVideri.github.io/README.md

 - Allows the user to perform standard CRUD actions with blog posts.
 - Built using NestJS.

+### Sequelize Project

+- A simple educational project using Sequelize and Postgres Database.

 ### Expresso

 - An internal tool for a coffee shop called Expresso.